The Long Walk: Windsor's Three-Mile Epic Royal Viewpoint Path

 Discover and book the best Tours, Activities, Events, and more in The Long Walk.
 Plan your holiday, find top-rated attractions, and enjoy unforgettable travel experiences with Holidays.City.

-How long does it take to walk the full distance to the Copper Horse statue?
+Is it worth walking the full three miles to the Copper Horse statue?

-Are there any toilets or cafes located along the path?
+Are there any restrooms or water fountains along the path?